Automobile

 Low brake fluid

 Brake fluid is required for the ABS pump to operate properly.
 To supply the brake system, this fluid is forced through the cylinder.
-You will experience problems, including a potential illuminated ABS light, if there is insufficient brake fluid.
+You will experience problems, including a potentially illuminated ABS light if there is insufficient brake fluid.
 If the fluid level is low, it’s critical to determine why.
 You can have a leaking fluid reservoir, air in your brake system, or a faulty seal.

 It may also occur if the brakes are worn out.
 The ABS module won’t balance the pressure between each tire if you let the system drop too low, which may cause slipping and sliding.
 You could notice that stopping becomes more difficult as the brake fluid level drops.
 Additionally, there’s the potential that when you brake, noise levels will increase.